vosen/ZLUDA/README.md

 ## Usage
-**Warning**: this is a very incomplete Proof of Concept.
+**Warning**: this is a very incomplete proof of concept.
 It's probably not going to work with your application.
-ZLUDA currently works only with applications which use CUDA Driver API.
-Linux builds also work with applications which use statically-linked CUDA Runtime API
+ZLUDA currently works only with applications which use CUDA Driver API or statically-linked CUDA Runtime API - dynamically-linked CUDA Runtime API is not supported at all

 ### Windows
 You should have the most recent Intel GPU drivers installed.\